 Certainly, collaborative law will not work in every case but if both parties are committed to the process Collaborative Law can lead to settlement within a faster timeframe than when litigation is required.

-What are the Requirements of the Collaborative Family Law Process?
+The Requirements of the Collaborative Family Law Process

 Each party in a collaborative case must have independent representation by a family law attorney who has been trained in the collaborative law method.
 In addition to the collaborative family lawyers, the collaborative professional team includes a collaborative facilitator, and often other professionals from other areas who have been trained in the collaborative process.
 This group is often referred to as the “collaborative team.”
 The collaborative team often involves at least the following professionals: